KendallBurkett/UT_Module_4/README.md

 kbz1987@icloud.com

-* There is an analysis as well as two observable trends in a txt file, analysis.txt, and at the bottom of the PyCitySchools_Homework_Copy.
+* There is an analysis as well as two observable trends in a txt file, analysis.txt, and at the bottom of the PyCitySchools.

 - Thank you.